Low Website Conversions? Your UX

 • User Testing: Conduct user testing to gather real-world feedback and identify pain points.
 Iterate on your design based on user testing results.

-• Loading Skeletons: Use loading skeletons or placeholders to give users visual feedback while content is loading, reducing perceived wait times.
+• Loading Skeletons: Use loading skeletons or placeholders to provide visual feedback while content loads, reducing perceived wait times.

 • Exit Intent Pop-ups: Implement exit-intent pop-ups with targeted offers or messages to try to retain users who are about to leave your site.